 One of the best and easiest weeknight meals of all time: Whole30 Chicken Fajita Stuffed Peppers!
-Bell peppers are gently broiled and stuffed with tender chicken, cauliflower rice, fresh pico and avocado.
+Bell peppers are gently broiled and stuffed with tender chicken, cauliflower rice (that’s right, no rice!), fresh pico and avocado.
 This recipe is Paleo, Gluten Free AND family-friendly!

 Tips for Making Whole30 Chicken Fajita Stuffed Peppers: